 A variety of Supported Study Clubs for all departmental subjects - Administration & IT, Business Management & Computing Science - run at various times over the week.
 Details are available from the Department.

-S3 Business Management pupils took part in North Lanarkshire's Dragons' Lair Enterprise Challenge.
+S3 Business Management pupils will hopefully take part North Lanarkshire's Dragons' Lair Enterprise Challenge again.
 Pupils had to work in teams to develop a new and innovative product which was then pitched to industry experts.
-For the 3rd year in a row the department have had a team make it to the final.